 Schedule An Appointment Today

 Do you suffer from moderate to severe sleep apnea?
 Have you tried a CPAP without success?
-If this sounds like you, contact the Kildaire Family Dental team today.
+If this sounds like you, contact the Kildaire team today.
 We can fit you with a mouthpiece that can help alleviate your sleep apnea without the annoyance of wearing a CPAP at night.